MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-AvailabilityConfig.md

 ### -AllowedTenantIds
 This parameter is available only in the cloud-based service.

-The AllowedTenantIds parameter specifies the Microsoft 365 organizations that you want to share free/busy information with.
-You identify the organizations using their tenant ID values (for example, d6b0a40e-029b-43f2-9852-f3724f68ead9).
+The AllowedTenantIds parameter specifies the tenant ID values of Microsoft 365 organization that you want to share free/busy information with (for example, d6b0a40e-029b-43f2-9852-f3724f68ead9).
 You can specifiy multiple values separated by commas.
 A maximum of 25 values are allowed.

 To replace all existing tenant IDs with the values you specify, use the following syntax: `"TenantID1","TenantID2",..."TenantID25"`.